 When many of us were kids there were only two forms of gambling available: Lottery tickets and bingo halls.
 Of course, none of us thought of those two things as forms of gambling.
 Now, gambling manifests itself in many more shapes and types – from casino slot machines to card games and poker tournaments.
 The Province’s OLG corporation has just launched a new sports betting program to encourage even further gambling.

 “Gaming” is now legal across the province and Ontario is open for business as a gambling destination.
 The word “gaming” sounds a lot less dicey than the word “gambling,” making it more acceptable to the average person.
 But just because most gambling is legal does not mean it is not dangerous (case in point: cigarettes and alcohol, both addictive and both fully managed by our government).
 Gambling can be extremely addictive for many people, and for some it can have a serious, financially detrimental, effect on life if the addiction is left unchecked.

 Gambling can be fun.
 It can be enjoyable.
 It can be exciting.
-But it can also be financially-draining and life-changing.
-How do you tell if gambling has become a problem in your life?
-There are tell-tale signs that will indicate whether or not you’ve become a problem gambler.
-Take a quick glance at the list below.
-Do any of the warning signs listed sound like you?
+But it can also be financially draining and life changing.
+How can you tell if gambling has started to become a problem in your life?
+There are tell-tale signs that can verify a gambling problem.

 Warnings signs for a gambling addiction